Can Dogs Eat Cereal? Is Cereal Safe for Dogs?

 How Can I Feed My Dog Cereal?

 Small pieces of cereal like Cheerios can make great treats, especially for training.
-They’re very low in calories, contain no sugar, they’re small and easy to eat, and they still pack that desirable crunch your dog will love.
+They’re very low in calories, contain no sugar, they’re small and easy to eat, and still pack that desirable crunch your dog will love.
 You can feel free to offer your pup a handful of Cheerios throughout training, or as treats while you eat breakfast.

 Although we often put milk on our cereal, you should avoid giving your pooch any cereal that has been in your bowl with milk.
 According to the American Kennel Club, dogs are lactose intolerant, and dairy products often cause digestive issues in our four-legged friends.
 Although small quantities may be safe, it’s best to avoid the milk altogether and stick to dry cereal for your pup.